kevinm23nelson/Touring-Tracker/README.md

 Skills Utilized:

-OOP using ES6 classes: Organized the codebase with Object-Oriented Programming principles.
+-OOP using ES6 classes: Organized the codebase with Object-Oriented Programming principles.

-Array Iterator Methods: Leveraged methods like .map, .filter, and .reduce for data manipulation.
+-Array Iterator Methods: Leveraged methods like .map, .filter, and .reduce for data manipulation.

-Test Driven Development: Designed the application by writing tests before implementing functionality.
+-Test Driven Development: Designed the application by writing tests before implementing functionality.

-Accessibility: Followed ARIA guidelines and chose a color scheme accommodating for colorblindness.
+-Accessibility: Followed ARIA guidelines and chose a color scheme accommodating for colorblindness.

-Project Workflow: Used a project board, branches, commits, PRs, and code reviews for efficient workflow.
+-Project Workflow: Used a project board, branches, commits, PRs, and code reviews for efficient workflow.

-Planning & Refactoring: Planned the project with wireframes and refactored code for better structure.
+-Planning & Refactoring: Planned the project with wireframes and refactored code for better structure.

-Technologies Used
+*Technologies Used*

 Vanilla JS: Core programming language used.
 HTML & CSS: Markup and styling.
 SASS: For advanced CSS styling.